The Point: Rep. Ritchie Torres on Schumer's rebuke of Netanyahu & Lt. Gov. Antonio Delgado on ending "normalized" hate

 The Point

 A shocking denunciation of Israel, a move to separate China from TikTok, and other big issues facing Congress.
-Plus, what to do about the rise in antisemitism and Islamaphobia in New York?
+Plus, what to do about the rise in antisemitism and Islamophobia in New York?

 Talking Points